l-dao/hello-world/README.md

 Hello, hello.

-I'm Linda.
+My name is Linda.
 I'm a PhD student in a maize genetics lab at the University of Florida.

 Wyoming is not a state.